puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 ---

 # Microsoft Edge - Policies
 The latest version of Microsoft Edge includes the following policies.
-You can use these policies to configure how Microsoft Edge runs in your environment.
+You can use these policies to configure how Microsoft Edge runs in your organization.

 For information about an additional set of policies used to control how and when Microsoft Edge is updated, check out [Microsoft Edge update policy reference](microsoft-edge-update-policies.md)